Getting Started Editing Weddings in Lightroom Mobile

 Meanwhile, if you open LR Mobile on the iPad, you’ll see those images start to appear in an Album with the same name as the Collection you created.

-Important: by default, only thumbnails will be downloaded and stored on the iPad initially, with the Smart Previews (which are required in order to make edits) being retrieved from the server one at a time as you swipe to each image.
+Important: by default, only thumbnails will be downloaded and stored on the iPad initially, with the Smart Previews (which are required in order to make edits) being retrieved from the server on an as-needed basis as you swipe through the images.
 What this means is that if you at that moment grab your iPad and head off somewhere to work where there is no WiFi available, you’ll find you will not actually be able to edit, because LR Mobile will not be able to download the required Smart Previews.

-But a far better solution is an option on each Album of images on the iPad called Store Locally (it must be enabled for each Collection you add).
+A far better solution is an option on each Album of images on the iPad called Store Locally (it must be enabled for each Collection you add... there's no way to set it to be the default).
 I suggest that you make it a standard part of your workflow to always enable this, at least for the next couple of weddings and portraits in line to be worked on.
 That way, the iPad will always be loaded and ready to go.
 Do this by tapping on the three-dot icon next to the Album name, and activating the switch next to Store Locally.
 After notifying you about the amount of data that will be downloaded, a progress bar will appear, indicating how many images remain.
 For best results, leave the iPad on with LR Mobile open in the foreground until this process is complete, as while the app seems to be capable of syncing Album updates in the background, in my experience it will pause the downloading of Smart Previews if you switch to another app or put the iPad to sleep.
 Note, you can’t just turn this on as you’re walking out the door, as it may take a little while for the download to finish.

 Downloading the Smart Previews in advance in this manner also speeds up editing even when you're on WiFi, since this image data does not need to be downloaded each time you swipe to the next photo.